kevinchen93/heirbnb/README.md

 # Welcome to Heirbnb

 Heirbnb is a single-page web application inspired by Airbnb.
-Users can view and book listings and also review their stay! <a href="https://heirbeenbee.herokuapp.com" target="_blank">Visit Heirbnb here!</a>
+Users can view, create and book listings, and search for listings by location.
+Users can also review their stay! <a href="https://heirbeenbee.herokuapp.com" target="_blank">Visit Heirbnb here!</a>

 ## Key Features